Below is a limited set of work samples. To see more recent work at Headspace and Netflix please contact me for more

 The original engagement with Headspace was to try to fix user behaviour within the constraints of their app.
 Taking a more holistic approach myself and the team examined not only the app but their complete service offering and looked to simplify that before generating anything else.
-This involved a number of key activites including a workshop with the founders Rich and Andy, mapping out their website and getting insight from the Headspace community.
+This involved a number of key activities including a workshop with the founders Rich and Andy, mapping out their website and getting insight from the Headspace community.

 In doing so we reduced the concept and key interaction of the app to a singular dot, pulsing and imperfect, a malleable representation of your headspace.
 Information was presented only when necessary and faded away once you pressed play.
 This reduction of visual noise and clutter was applied throughout the app and then extended out to the Headspace brand which underwent a complete redesign as a result of the work.

 The app currently available is a tweaked and refined version of the app we created for them having parted ways about 80% into the final build.
 However the core concept and aspects of the user experience remains.

-The core concept was to create an app that would enable fans of the McLaren F1 team to get closer to the not only the drivers but the entire F1 team expieriencing every aspect of what it takes to be a successful Formula One team.
+The core concept was to create an app that would enable fans of the McLaren F1 team to get closer to the not only the drivers but the entire F1 team experiencing every aspect of what it takes to be a successful Formula One team.

 Along with information on the drivers, the seasons car, tracks and team partners, the Transmission Centre collates all social media output from a variety team members (not just the drivers) and delivers them in a dynamic and fluid timeline.
 This content represents more than just the official McLaren voice, giving you a more rounded and raw view of the entire team.